The AV Era: Based on signatures and heuristics. Highly labor intensive and only effective against known threats.

 The Deep Learning Era: Even higher detection rates are achieved with the ability to skip human engineering and analyze all the available raw data in a file.

-The era of Antivirus based solutions: AV software isolates suspicious files based on existing file signatures, heuristic analysis and file reputation .
+The era of Antivirus solutions: The AV software isolates suspicious files based on existing file signatures, heuristic analysis and file reputation.
 This is only effective against known malicious threats and vulnerabilities.

-As AI technologies start to mature, we enter the era of Machine Learning: Endpoint protection, detection & response made possible by machine learning based static analysis, heuristic based behavioral analysis and memory protection – indeed a big step forward but still not optimal: Machine Learning systems rely on feature extractions, limited by the knowledge of the security expert, have low detection rates of new malware and high false-positive rates.
+As AI technologies start to mature, we enter the era of Machine Learning: Endpoint protection, detection & response is made possible by machine learning-based static analysis, heuristic behavioral analysis, and memory protection.
+Indeed a big step forward, but still not optimal.
+Machine Learning systems rely on feature engineering which is limited to the knowledge of the security expert who has to handcraft the features for detection.
+Machine learning-based solutions are still producing low detection rates for new malware and high false-positive rates.

 Feature engineering & extraction

-Looks at the raw data in a fully autonomous manner.
+Looks at all the raw data in a fully autonomous manner.

 By converting the data into small vector of

 inevitably throwing away most of the data.

 Processes 100% of the data, with a massive